Konamiman/Nextor/docs/Nextor 2.1 User Manual.md

 CALL MAPDRV(<drive>)
 ```

 Maps the specified drive to its default value.
 If at boot time the drive was unmapped or was mapped to a MSX-DOS driver or to a Nextor drive-based driver, then the drive will be reverted to its original mapping state.
-Otherwise, and automatic mapping procedure will be performed (the procedure is equal to the one performed at boot time except that the NEXTOR.DAT file will not be searched; see _[3.2.
+Otherwise, and automatic mapping procedure will be performed (the procedure is equal to the one performed at boot time except that "active" partition flags will not be checked; see _[3.2.
 Booting Nextor](#32-booting-nextor)_ for more details); this may result or not on the drive having the same mapping it had at boot time, depending on which devices are available and how the other drives are mapped.

 The command parameters syntax is as follows: